melsman/mlkit/doc/arm64-runtime.md

 ## Validation

-On an Apple Silicon Mac with Rosetta 2, run:
+On an Apple Silicon Mac, run:

 ```sh
 sh src/Runtime/tests/check-darwin.sh
 ```

-The script builds all ten standard runtime variants for X64 and ARM, checks archive/object architecture, runs a C-entry allocation smoke test on each, checks installation and legacy archive isolation, and checks invalid/mismatched configurations.
-It leaves the checkout configured for X64.
-Argobots is optional and requires a matching architecture build supplied with `--with-argobots`;
+The script builds all ten standard ARM64 runtime variants using the default configuration, checks archive/object architecture, runs C allocation, profiling, and parallelism tests, checks installation, and rejects invalid or mismatched configurations.
+It leaves the checkout configured for ARM64.
-its archive is not part of the default matrix.
+Argobots is optional and requires a matching architecture build supplied with `--with-argobots`; its archive is not part of the default matrix.

 The C smoke test exercises runtime initialization, multi-page allocation, large objects, retained contents, and region deallocation.
 A second test uses